verlok/blog-11ty/content/blog/2026-04-29_end-of-responsive-images-dream-image-format/index.md

 Andy's article shows that the platform can absorb a lot of the complexity we've been carrying around in our markup.
 I'd love to see us go even further.

 To the web standards folks, image format authors, and browser engineers reading this: is a container image format something we could actually build?
-HTTP range requests already let browsers fetch slices of files.
+HTTP range requests already allow browsers to fetch segments of files.
 Container formats already exist in other domains.
-The pieces feel like they're there.
+The building blocks are all there.

 I've been holding this dream for a long time.
 Could we finally make it real?